eflautt/ga-data-science/projects/final-projects/05-presentation/final-project-5-rubric.md

 ---

 ## Score:
-Based on the requirements, you can earn a maximum of  **36**  points on this project.
+Based on all requirements, you can earn a maximum of  **36**  points on this project.

 #### Your total score is: **#**